• Skip to main content

 Versión en español

 Hallulla is a type of bread that is very popular in Chile.
 It is a round, flat bread with a soft texture and a slightly sweet flavor.
-Hallulla is commonly enjoyed as a staple in Chilean households, one of the two most popular breads bought at bakeries.
+Hallulla is commonly enjoyed as a staple in Chilean households and is one of the two most popular breads bought at bakeries.

 Hallullas Chilean Bread